kk-079/dataset/README.md

 # dataset
-it used for LoRa Link Path Loss
+it is used for LoRa Link Path Loss estimation